-The answer will always depend on your individual circumstances, but here’s a quick run-through of the main points to consider.
+The answer to the Lifetime ISA v Help to Buy ISA conundrum always depends on your individual circumstances, but here’s a quick run-through of the main points to consider.

 Lifetime ISA explained:

-Introduced in 2017, the Lifetime ISA is designed to encourage people to save for their first home (or their retirement) and offers a government bonus of 25% on top of the tax-free savings.
+Introduced in 2017, the Lifetime ISA is designed to encourage people to save for their first home (up to £450,000) or for retirement and offers a government bonus of 25% on top of the tax-free savings.

 - Bigger bonus!
 If you contributed the maximum amount every year (ages 18-49) you could receive £32,000 in bonuses from the government.